8 days / 7 nights

-This morning we head west to the commanding Caernarfon Castle, originally built by Edward I as a Royal Palace in the 13th century, it is one of Wales' most famous castles and was the location of Prince Charles' investiture as Prince of Wales.
-We then continue to the beautiful and remote Lleyn Peninsula which is a stronghold of traditional Welsh culture and heritage; at the Nant Gwrtheyrn Heritage Centre we enjoy a short talk on the ancient Welsh language and have the chance to learn a few words of this notoriously difficult language.
-Later we wind our way through the scenery of Snowdonia as we make you way back to Conwy where we enjoy dinner together as a group.
+This morning we visit the slate mine at Llanberis to learn about how this abundant resource is mined and learn about the art of slate splitting.
+Then we head west to the commanding Caernarfon Castle, originally built by Edward I as a Royal Palace in the 13th century, it is one of Wales' most famous castles and was the location of Prince Charles' investiture as Prince of Wales.
+By afternoon we continue to the beautiful and remote Lleyn Peninsula which is a stronghold of traditional Welsh culture and heritage; at the Nant Gwrtheyrn Heritage Centre we enjoy a short talk on the ancient Welsh language and have the chance to learn a few words of this notoriously difficult language.

 Accommodation: The Castle Hotel (or similar).

-Highlights: Caernarfon Castle, The Lleyn Peninsula, Nant Gwrtheyrn Heritage Centre and Welsh Language Class.
+Highlights: Caernarfon Castle, Lleyn Peninsula and the Nant Gwrtheyrn Heritage Centre.

-Accommodation: Falcondale Hotel (or similar), Ceredgion – dinner included.
+Accommodation: Y Talbot (or similar), Tregaron - dinner included.

 Small group tours: Wonders of Wales tour